jolohman/LanguageSnippets/README.md

 - Navigate to Snippets in the top navigation bar.

-- Create some useful phrases like "A dime a dozon"
+- Create some useful phrases like "A dime a dozen"

 - Ensure that your snippet was created.